 Any one of operation functions described in the following sections is available for aggregation, selection and other operations.

 If an overflow occurs in an internal operation, -INF or INF is returned for floating point operation, and the value "undefined" is returned for integer operation.
 And if NaN is given as an operand for floating-point operation, NaN is returned.

 Here are described the aggregation operations which can be applied to a set of any Rows.

 Returns the largest value in the specified Column.
-Only a numeric or time-type Column can be specified.
+Only numerical or time series columns can be specified.
 The type of a returned value is the same as that of the specified Column.

 Returns the smallest value in the specified Column.
-Only a numeric or time-type Column can be specified.
+Only numerical or time series columns can be specified.
 The type of a returned value is the same as that of the specified Column.

 Return the number of Rows satisfying a given condition(s).
 A Column cannot be specified.
-The type of a returned value is always If there is not a single row that can serve as a LONG. target, the value of the operation result is 0.
-It also evaluates row containing NULL value.
+The type of a returned value is always LONG.
+If there is not a single row that can serve as a target, the value of the operation result is 0.
+It also evaluates rows containing a NULL value.

 Return the sum of values in the specified Column.
 Only a numeric-type Column can be specified.
 The type of a returned value is LONG if the specified Column is of integer type, and DOUBLE if it is of floating-point type.